-Learn, Reflect, Empower: Education is an indispensable element for achieving sustainable development.
+Sebastian Klemm: Learn, Reflect, Empower.
+Education is an indispensable element for achieving sustainable development.
 The United Nations “Decade of Education for Sustainable Development” (2005-2014) sought to mobilize the educational resources of the world to help create a more sustainable future, while Project Drawdown refers to “Educating Girls” as no.6 solution ot reverse global warming.

 Through which measures can we best promote education for sustainable development?